palworldlol/palworld-exporter/README.md

 - Notice the `RCON_PASSWORD` and `ADMIN_PASSWORD` match.
 - Notice the exporter references `palworld`, the name of the Docker compose service.
 - Notice the `RCON_PORT` in both services match.
+- Lastly, the `palworld` volume is used in both containers.

 ```yaml
 services: